ibm-cloud-docs/vpc/api-change-log.md

 **Allowed access protocols for file shares.** When [creating a file share](/docs/apis/vpc/latest#create-share), a set of [allowed access protocols](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=api#fs-allowed-access-protocols) may now be specified to denote which access protocols to use when [creating mount targets for that file share](/docs/apis/vpc/latest#create-share-mount-target).
 The `allowed_access_protocols` properties are also included in the `Share` and `ShareProfile` response schemas.

-**Allowed transit encryption modes for files shares.** When [retrieving](/docs/apis/vpc/latest#get-share-profile) or [listing](/docs/apis/vpc/latest#list-share-profiles) file share profiles, the response now includes an `allowed_transit_encryption_modes` property.
+**Allowed transit encryption modes for file share.** When [retrieving](/docs/apis/vpc/latest#get-share-profile) or [listing](/docs/apis/vpc/latest#list-share-profiles) file share profiles, the response now includes an `allowed_transit_encryption_modes` property.
 This property denotes the allowed [transit encryption modes](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-eit) used when [creating file shares](/docs/apis/vpc/latest#create-share) using the specified profile, and subsequently when [creating mount targets](/docs/apis/vpc/latest#create-share-mount-target) for those file shares.

 **Bandwidth for file shares.** When [creating](/docs/apis/vpc/latest#create-share), [retrieving](/docs/apis/vpc/latest#get-share), or [listing](/docs/apis/vpc/latest#list-shares) file shares, and when [retrieving](/docs/apis/vpc/latest#get-share-profile) or [listing](/docs/apis/vpc/latest#list-share-profiles) file share profiles, the response now includes a `bandwidth` property that denotes the [available bandwidth](/docs/vpc?topic=vpc-file-storage-profiles&interface=api) that is provided when that profile is specified during file share [creation](/docs/apis/vpc/latest#create-share).